 “Oh, thank you.
 I spent my youth chasing after women that turned out to be commitment-phobes, so I have myself to blame.
 You are delectable yourself,” he said.

 Their mutual giggles in response to the compliments of eligibility they shared were masks covering their delight in the flattery.

 The conversation could not continue because the train trip had ended.
-There was minor chaos among passengers sorting their luggage and alighting from the train.
+Moreover, there was minor chaos among passengers sorting their luggage and alighting from the train.
 Now both were on the platform again.

 “We got on well on the train; it would be interesting to meet up again.
 What do you think?” he asked.